LateNightProgrammer/CodingTask_Jay/README.md

 More comments in the code and more unit tests with edge case scenarios.

 Build pipeline to deploy Serverless function.
 Calculator commands are not user friendly.
 Calculator functionality is not bullet proof.
-No exception handling and logging
+No exception handling and logging.
 Variable naming conventions are not consistent.